torch/image/README.md

 This overrides the `amplitude` argument.
 The default is `false`.
 Both the standard deviation and mean are relative to a kernel of unit size.
 In other works, a mean of 0.5 is the center of the kernel size, while a standard deviation of 0.25 is a quarter of it.
+When `tensor` is provided (a 1D Tensor), the `size` is ignored.
+It is used to store the returned gaussian kernel.

 Note that arguments can also be specified as key-value arguments (in a table).